Customer Journals

 Import

-To import the journal via Excel.
+Imports journal entries via Excel.

 Print

-To print the journal.
+Prints the journal.

 Print On Post